Skip to main content

 The primary conductor of this orchestra is the Hypothalamic-Pituitary-Adrenal (HPA) axis, your body’s central stress response system.
 When you perceive a threat, whether it’s a looming deadline or the pressure to participate in a screening you’re uncomfortable with, your hypothalamus signals your pituitary gland, which in turn signals your adrenal glands to release cortisol.

 Cortisol is a vital hormone that prepares your body for “fight or flight.”
 It mobilizes energy, increases alertness, and modulates your immune response.
 In short bursts, this is a life-saving mechanism.
-When stress becomes chronic, as it often does in modern life, levels can become dysregulated.
+When stress becomes chronic, as it often does in modern life, cortisol levels can become dysregulated.

 This has profound, cascading effects throughout your entire endocrine system.
 Chronically elevated cortisol can disrupt the delicate balance of your thyroid hormones, which govern your metabolism.
 It can interfere with the production of sex hormones like testosterone and estrogen through its influence on the Hypothalamic-Pituitary-Gonadal (HPG) axis.